-The 4-year project funded by the U.S. Department of Labor will be implemented in three priority countries; Nepal, Mauritania and Peru and aims to harness and build on the momentum that led to the adoption of the ILO Protocol and Recommendation and to foster an understanding of effective implementation at both their global and national levels.
+The project funded by the U.S. Department of Labor will be implemented in three priority countries; Nepal, Mauritania and Peru and aims to harness and build on the momentum that led to the adoption of the ILO Protocol and Recommendation and to foster an understanding of effective implementation at both their global and national levels.

 In Nepal, there is a need for prevention measures, livelihoods support and legal services for victims of bonded labour.

 The objective is to effectively eliminate traditional and state-imposed forced labour systems and to significantly reduce contemporary forms of forced labour, which are often linked to human trafficking.
 The project aims to put follow-up strategy into practice through the four inter-related outcomes: